• Skip to primary navigation

 How I prepared mentally

-Once we decided that it was something we should do, I signed up for the free 5-day SpudFit course via email.
+Once we decided that it was something we were going to do, I signed up for the free 5-day SpudFit course via email.
 That helped me prepare mentally for the challenge.
 Here's his YouTube channel.

 I also watched some YouTube videos from others who had done it, like Jeannine Elder of The Potato Reset book and Potato Wisdom YouTube channel.
 I signed up for the SpudFit Facebook group.